elastic/kibana/src/plugins/index_pattern_editor/README.md

 ### `userPermissions.editIndexPattern(): boolean`

-Convenience method that uses the `core.application.capabilities` api to determine whether the user can edit the index pattern.
+Convenience method that uses the `core.application.capabilities` api to determine whether the user can create or edit the index pattern.

 ### `openEditor(options: IndexPatternEditorProps): CloseEditor`